4 reasons people avoid the flu shot—and why you shouldn't

 Getting the vaccine every year can protect you and your loved ones.

-With the flu often comes symptoms like fever, body aches, chills, and congestion.
-They can last for days, and some may grow so severe that medical help becomes necessary.
-Yet, less than half of adults in the United States opt to receive the flu vaccine each year, according to the Centers for Disease Control and Prevention (CDC).
+The flu often comes with symptoms like fever, body aches, chills, and congestion.
+They can last for days, and some may get so severe that medical help becomes necessary.
+Still, less than half of adults in the United States opt to receive the flu vaccine each year, according to the Centers for Disease Control and Prevention (CDC).
+Last year, there were at least 43 million confirmed cases of the flu, according to end of season estimates from the Centers for Disease Control and Prevention (CDC).
+The CDC also reports that only 46.7 percent of adults, and only 49.2 percent of children got a flu shot.

 There are many reasons a person might skip vaccination.
 They may believe the shot doesn’t work or have concerns about its safety.
 They might think healthy people don’t need a flu shot, or that having the flu itself is a better option.
 They might simply forget.

-With that in mind, here are four common rationales for passing over the flu vaccine—and why it’s a wise idea to be immunized.
+With that in mind, here are four common rationales for passing over the flu shot—and why it’s a wise idea to be vaccinated.

-While experts generally advise people to get the shot as soon as it becomes available, the vaccine is helpful throughout flu season, which usually peaks in January or February and can last as last as late as May.
+While experts generally advise people to get the shot as soon as it becomes available, the vaccine is helpful throughout flu season, which usually peaks between December and February and can last as last as late as May.

 If you become infected and are prescribed antiviral medication, it can ease symptoms and may shorten the illness by one or two days.
-It’s important to remember, however, that it's not a cure-all and antivirals have been known to cause side effects like nausea and diarrhea, says Vayani.
+It’s important to remember, however, that they’re not a cure-all, and they’ve been known to cause side effects like nausea and diarrhea, says Vayani.
 Her advice is to lower your risk of getting the flu altogether by getting the vaccine.

-If you do come down with the flu, see your healthcare provider right away, she adds.
-The sooner you can get tested and diagnosed, the sooner you can start medication and begin to feel better.
-The medication is especially important for people at high risk of complications from the flu, such as seniors and people with weakened immune systems.
+If you do catch the flu, see your healthcare provider right away, she adds.
+The sooner you get tested and diagnosed, the sooner you can start medication and begin to feel better.
+The medicine is especially important for people at high risk of complications from the flu, such as older people and those with weakened immune systems.

 Article sources open article sources